What can you expect from the service?

-We offer specialist advice and support about:
+We offer advice and support to professionals and parents about:

 - the development of listening, language and communication

 - the use of hearing technology and specialist equipment

 Our Teachers of the Deaf run sessions in Hertfordshire for deaf babies, toddlers, children and their families.
 The sessions, called Communication for Hearing Impaired Children and Support (CHICS), helps to develop children's communication skills through a range of fun activities.